chauff/cse1500-web-transcripts/Assignment-2.md

 - Allow the client to update a habit on the server.
 - Allow the client to delete a habit from the server.

+Node.js has become a hugely popular way of server-side programming; here is a good overview of [best practices](https://github.com/i0natan/nodebestpractices).
+Visual Studio Code comes with a good debugging support for node.js by default.
+If you are more of a command line person, you find [here](https://www.clarkio.com/2017/04/25/debugging-in-nodejs/) a good tutorial of how to debug in the shell.

 ## 5. Ajax

 Use Ajax to allow the dynamic updating of the habit page in the browser (i.e. without reloading of the complete page).
 Again, book chapters 5 & 6 of the Web course book will help you if you are stuck.